RolandOgunleye/Student-Management-System-C-/README.md

 # Student-Management-System-C-
-Student management system built with C++ and mySQL
+Student management system built with C++ and SQL